nickolasbradham/UWU-Interpreter/README.md

 # UWU-Interpreter
-A trash Assembly-like, "uwu" based interpreted language.
+An Assembly-like, "uwu" based interpreted language.

 Commands take the form of: `command [subcommand] [args...]`